-Sweet Pea Farm Camp provides an inspiring, quality summer experience; fostering the love of learning, the wonder of nature and the beauty of creativity.
+Sweet Pea Farm Camp provides a nourishing, educational summer camp experience; fostering the love of learning, the wonder of nature and the beauty of creativity.

-We are excited to once again offer Sweet Pea Farm Camp hosted at Milkweed Farm in June!
+We are excited to once again offer Sweet Pea Farm Camp at Milkweed Farm this June and July!

-Sweet Pea Farm Camp is a farm and art-based summer camp for rising 2nd-6th graders.
+Sweet Pea Farm Camp is a farm and art-based summer camp for rising K-6th graders.
 The Waldorf-inspired programming we offer provides children with a joyful, creative and hands-on outdoor experience.

 The sessions include farm and nature-based activities including handcrafts and art projects, plant medicine, harvesting and preparing farm foods, music and games.

 This week is for rising K-4th graders.
 Our days will include botanical printing and natural dying, fiber arts, plant identification and medicine, nature walks and observation, art projects, music and games.
 On the farm, campers will cultivate, plant, harvest, prepare their snacks from the garden, and care for farm animals.
 Our daily rhythm will be entirely outdoors in the beautiful fields and forests of Milkweed Farm.

 This week is for rising 3rd-6th graders.
 Our focus will be on homestead skills and folk arts.
 The week will include farm and garden projects, fiber arts, printmaking, botanical dying, leatherwork, woodworking, and medicinals.
 Our days will include music and dance, stories, games, and exploration of the fields and forests of Milkweed Farm.

 This week is for rising K-2nd graders.
 Our daily rhythm will include projects and adventures in the gardens, fields and woods of Milkweed Farm, as well as craft projects, stories, songs, and games!